Father Goose poster

 Status Quo

-Walter Eckland lives as a disheveled beach bum in the South Pacific, drinking whiskey and avoiding responsibility during WWII.
+Walter Eckland is a drunken, disheveled beach bum living in isolated bliss on a South Pacific island, avoiding civilization and responsibility during WWII.

 2